blackjk3/astley.js/README.md

 Usage
 -------------
-So easy just drop in a script tag.
-Boom!
+So easy to use.
+Drop in a script tag before the end of your body.

 ``` html
 <script src="js/astley.js"></script>